Chocolate Sourdough Bread

 • Espresso powder or coffee: Brings out the chocolate flavor without making it taste like coffee.

-• Sourdough starter: Provides the rise and structure, along with a subtle complexity in flavor.
+• Sourdough starter: Provides the rise and structure, along with flavor.

 • Chocolate chips or chunks: Folded in at the end so they stay in pockets through the crumb.
 They melt slightly as it bakes, giving little bursts of chocolate in each slice.

 • All-purpose flour: Or bread flour.
-I keep the flour choice simple, but feel free to try other flours like whole wheat or rye for a bit more flavor and color.
+I keep the flour choice nice and simple, but feel free to try other flours like whole wheat or rye for a bit more flavor and color.

 Method with pictures